VRConservation/geosp/chapters/05_python.md

 # Create a bounding box centered near New River Lagoon in Tasmania
 # The bounding box is lower-left x, lower-left y, upper-right x, upper-right y
+# Use the inspector tool in Earth Engine or the [polyline tool](https://www.keene.edu/campus/maps/tool) to generate coordinates
 bbox = [146.5, -43.6, 146.7, -43.4]
 ```
 Search and load the data: